aamnah/notes.aamnah.com/_linux/bash-path-environment-variable.md

 ~/.profile        (which starts by loading ~/.bashrc if you are running bash)
 ```

 To **overwrite an existing PATH**, use the same export command without the $PATH included in the value.
-LIke so:
+Like so:

 ```bash
 export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games